 - Erectile dysfunction

-- Sexual difficulties as a result of a medical condition/medications
+- Sexual difficulties because of a medical condition/medication

 - Disability and changes in sex life